Republicans and Democrats working to get Kansans to the polls

 Kansans at both events know that their voices need to be heard beyond rallies.
 Their power is in the polls.

 “It’s up to you to make change.
 We all have the power to come together now.
-We get to choose who we want to be in office and people in office effect our daily lives from our health care, to the education system, roadways,” Andrew Hubbard said.
+We get to choose who we want to be in office and people in office affect our daily lives from our health care to the education system, roadways,” Andrew Hubbard said.

-“The important thing here is that your way of life can be effected by your local officials as well.
-So your local officials matter just as much as your federal office holders in D.C. so be sure to vote all the way down the ballot,” Brayden Hosman said.
+“The important thing here is that your way of life can be affected by your local officials as well.
+So your local officials matter just as much as your federal officeholders in D.C. so be sure to vote all the way down the ballot,” Brayden Hosman said.

-“They need to vote because this is their world, their state, their country,” Barbara Bollier said.
+“They need to vote because this is their world, their state, their country,” Bollier said.

 “Wichita, Sedgwick County may well decide this senate race,” Marshall said.